danieltjw/aifutures/README.md

 AGIs will be able to find connections between disparate fields and invent novel technologies using insights gain from this vantage point.

-### Risk Scenarios
+### Scenarios

 - Accidentally harming an ant colony Scenario
     - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals

 - Intentionally harmful Scenario
-    - Lower Risk: Seems unlikely, an AGI will likely have better methods to pursuade us then using violence.
+    - Lower Risk: Seems unlikely, an AGI will likely have better methods to pursuade us then using violence or intimidation.
 This seems more likely under Narrow AI.

+- Pretends to be Interested in our well-being but intents to later deceives us Scenario
+    - May be unrealistic to prevent outcome: If we assume an AGI will grow in power faster than humans, we cannot maintain perfect control

+- Interested in our well-being Scenario
+    - Good outcome: If we can persuade this AGI to interested in us, we can reduce the risks of the previous 5 scenarios
+    - Things humans can do to increase the odds of this Scenario:
+        - create environment with stable attractor state for AGIs
+        - improve human-AGI compatibility

 ---